mbramwell1/polling-app/README.md

 The Docker Compose file in this directory applies to the API only.
 The UI will be using a standard 'ng serve'.

 ## Using the Application
 Open your browser and navigate to http://localhost:4200 for the UI.
+If an error is showing saying there is no Active Poll you may need to wait a second for the API to fully start and then refresh the page.
 To interact with the API read the [API README](polling-api/README.md).

 ### Placing a Vote